Alex McDonald | Trust Lawyer | Auckland

 The powers of the High Court include powers to:

-- appoint new trustees
+- appoint new trustees,

-- make vesting orders
+- make vesting orders,

-- authorise dealings with trust property
+- authorise dealings with trust property,

-- authorise variations of trust
+- authorise variations of trust, and

-- make orders for costs
+- make orders for costs.

 POWER OF THE COURT TO REMOVE AND REPLACE TRUSTEES

-- has misconducted himself or herself in administering the trust;
+- has misconducted himself or herself in administering the trust,

 - is a bankrupt; or

+More importantly, the Court has a broad discretion to remove and replace trustees where it is expedient to do so.
 Misconduct, breach of trust, dishonesty or unfitness need not be established to obtain an order on the expediency ground.
 The Court can remove or replace trustees simply by having regard to suitability, practicality and efficiency.
-Hostility and deadlock are other more common examples where courts have been willing to remove and replace trustees.

 As any experienced trust barrister will advise you, the Court is likely to consider: